wanderview/node-pcap-dgram/README.md

     packet sent to the address.
   * `netmask` {String} An IPv4 netmask to use when pretending to be the configured `address`.
-This mainly determines if packets sent to subnet specific broadcast addresses, like `'192.168.1.255'`, will be delivered.
+This mainly determines if packets sent to subnet specific broadcast addresses.
+For example, setting a netmask of `'255.255.255.0'` will cause the socket to deliver packets addressed like this `'192.168.1.255'`.
 Defaults to `'255.255.255.255'` meaning only unicast and full broadcast will packets will be delivered.

 ### Event 'output'